ENIGMA STRATEGY LIMITED - TERMS OF BUSINESS

 (j) AIM.
 The AIM market is a market designed primarily for emerging or smaller companies.
 The rules of this market are less demanding than those of the Official List of the London Stock Exchange and therefore the companies quoted on AIM carry a greater risk than a company with a full listing.

 (k) Enigma Strategy endeavours at all times to ensure that its research is clear, fair and not misleading, and accurately reflects our opinions at the date of publication.
-However, we do not hold our research out to be impartial and it should not be viewed as wholly objective since Enigma Strategy may also be acting or seeking to act as market maker, broker or adviser to (or have taken positions as a principal in) the companies featured in the research notes.
+However, we do not hold our research out to be impartial and it should not be viewed as wholly objective since Enigma Strategy may also be acting or seeking to act as a market maker, broker or adviser to (or have taken positions as a principal in) the companies featured in the research notes.

 (l) Stabilisation.
 Enigma Strategy may deal for you in investments that may have been the subject of stabilisation.
 This is a price supporting process that often takes place in the context of new issues and similar offerings, including rights issues.
 The effect of stabilisation can be to make the market price of the investment, which is the subject of the issue or offering, higher than it would otherwise be.
 Stabilisation may also affect the price of investments of the same class, which are already in issue, and of other investments whose price affects the price of the new issue.
-Stabilisation is undertaken in order to ensure that the issue of investments is introduced to the market in an orderly fashion, and that the issue price and/or the price of associated investments is not artificially depressed because of the increase in supply cause by the new issue.
+Stabilisation is undertaken in order to ensure that the issue of investments is introduced to the market in an orderly fashion and that the issue price and/or the price of associated investments is not artificially depressed because of the increase in supply caused by the new issue.
 The fact that there have been dealings in an investment in which stabilisation may be taking place does not necessarily mean that investors are interested in buying that investment or in buying it at the level at which the dealings have taken place.
 Stabilisation takes place for a limited period.
 There are limits on the price at which shares, warrants and depository receipts may be stabilised but the limits do not apply where loan stock or bonds are being stabilised.
 At the time of dealing, reasonable steps will be taken to enable you to understand the nature of the risks involved.